 2nd Mar 2011

-After some initial research, it was apparent that standard implementations of Fast Fourier transforms run not-quickly on the Arduino.
-However, I discovered that there exists a 7-band graphic equilizer filter which will be able to filter out the 7 frequency bands of my input audio, and it all comes nicely in a small 8-pin IC!
-This is the MSGEQ7 graphic equilizer filter chip.
-I couldn't find a cheaper and easier place to get the MSGEQ7 graphic equilizer filter so I ordered some from Sparkfun electronics.
-The MSGEQ7 is $4.95 each.
+equalizer filter IC which will be able to filter out the 7 frequency bands of my input audio, and it all comes nicely in a small 8-pin IC!
+This is the MSGEQ7 graphic

 4th Mar 2011

 3W Multicolor LED #4530 $2.74 ea.

 Red CREE LED Emitter #1776 $3.64ea.

 Blue CREE LED Emitter #1775 $4.11ea.

-Green CREE LED EMitter #1777 $4.21ea.
+Green CREE LED Emitter #1777 $4.21ea.

 White CREE P4 LED Emitter #1302 $2.93ea.

-- 5mm UV LEDs x20 #2398 $3.07 for 20
+5mm UV LEDs x20 #2398 $3.07 for 20x

 11th Mar 2011

 Today I finally got started working on the project since I had received some of the components and could begin.
 I got a breadboard and started laying out the circuit.
 The

 20th Mar 2011

 A quick improvement.
 I didn't have much time so I just did some small tweaks to the

 I also found a white LED and used it for the bass.
 I recorded a short video of it in action.
 Now all I need is to await the bright LEDs to connected up via the

 29th Mar / 1st Apr 2011

 Have received the bright LEDs from dealextreme!
 This week (at least till Wednesday) is a bit busy so I hope to begin at least wiring up the LEDs and the

-(I do not know exactly what the part numbers for the LEDs are except that they are CREE LEDs.
-The specifications actually seem to read that they are capable of 750mA input each at varying voltages, but I've heard reports that they run really hot at that current, and most people are fine with 300mW.
+(I do not know exactly what the part numbers for the LEDs are except that they are CREE LEDs).
+The specifications actually seem to read that they are capable of 750mA input each at varying voltages, but I've heard reports that they run really hot at that current, and most people are fine with 300mA.
 So I plan to run them at 350mA each.
 Now it's time to make a mount to hold all of them together!

 11th Apr 2011